Huntington Disease (cont.)

 Discovery of the HD gene has led to a less expensive, scientifically simpler, and far more accurate presymptomatic test that is applicable to the majority of at-risk people.
 The new test uses CAG repeat length to detect the presence of the HD mutation in blood.
 This is discussed further in the next section.

 There are many complicating factors that reflect the complexity of diagnosing HD.
-In a small number of individuals with HD--1 to 3 percent--no family history of HD can be found.
+In a small number of individuals with HD, no family history of HD can be found.
 Some individuals may not be aware of their genetic legacy, or a family member may conceal a genetic disorder from fear of social stigma.
 A parent may not want to worry children, scare them, or deter them from marrying.
 In other cases, a family member may die of another cause before he or she begins to show signs of HD.
 Sometimes, the cause of death for a relative may not be known, or the family is not aware of a relative's death.
 Adopted children may not know their genetic heritage, or early symptoms in an individual may be too slight to attract attention.

 Viewers share their comments